 To delete the entries for all APs from the failure list, click Delete All.
-To add an AP from the access point authentication failure list to the Valid AP database, select the check box next to the MAC address of the AP and click Manage.
-If you use the local database for AP Validation, you can click the Administration > Basic Setup > Valid AP tab to modify the AP configuration.
+To configure an Authentication Failed AP to be managed by the switch the next time it is discovered, select the check box next to the MAC address of the AP and click Manage.
+You will be presented with the Valid Access Point Configuration page.
+You can then configure the AP and click Submit to save the AP in the local Valid AP database.

 If you use a RADIUS server for AP validation, you must add the MAC address of the AP to the RADIUS server database.
+For more information, see Appendix B, "Configuring the External RADIUS Server" on page 207.